*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 However, considering it’s price rage and the power you get for it, it’s far from the most cost effective of options out there.

-But, if you’re looking for a compound system that’s portable, has a solid GoTo mount, has good accessories in the box, basically just does a good job and are willing to look past its price tag, the 5SE isn’t a bad device to invest in.
+But, if you’re looking for a compound system that’s portable, has a solid GoTo mount, has good accessories in the box, basically just does a good job and are willing to look past its price tag, the 5SE isn’t a bad device at all.